 - Message extensions

-5) We helped them improve their landing page conversion rate.
+5) We helped them to improve their landing page conversion rate

-By working on your landing page in conjunction you end up with a multiple effect.
+By working on your landing page in conjunction with these tactics, you end up with a significant effect.

-If you don’t already you need to make sure that you have separate landing pages for your PPC campaigns, like the one below.
+If you don’t already, you’ll need to make sure that you have separate landing pages for each of your PPC campaigns, such as the one below.

-As the client that we were working with did already have specific landing pages setup that were well optimised we helped them go one step further using the, research, hypothesis test methodology.
+As the client that we were working with did already have specific landing pages set up, each of which were well optimised, we helped them to go one step further by using the ‘Research, Hypothesise, Test’ methodology.

-The mistake that they make is that they guess what to split test and this is a recipe for disaster.
+See, most people who try split-testing on their landing pages get disheartened when they don’t see results.
+The mistake that they make is that they simply guess what to split test, which is a recipe for disaster.

-We used live chat data to see what questions were being commonly asked (We knew that this information was missing from the website and was costing conversions.)
+We used live-chat data to see what questions were commonly being asked.
+(We knew that this information was missing from the website and was hence costing conversions.)

-We surveyed customers and asked them questions such as, what nearly stopped you form enquiring?
-Or what did you not trust about the website?
+We surveyed customers and asked them questions, such as, ‘what nearly stopped you from enquiring?’, and ‘was there anything that you didn’t trust about the website?’

-We analysed analytics and scroll map data to see how users interacted with the page and where there was drop off.
+We analysed analytics and scroll map data to see how users interacted with the page, and where there was a drop-off.

-For example if people kept asking “Do you provide an emergency callout service?” then our hypothesis would be if we add that we do have an emergency callout service to the landing page the conversion rate will increase.
+For example, if people kept asking “do you provide an emergency call-out service?”, then our hypothesis would be that if we were to change the add to include that we provide an emergency call-out service, the conversion rate will increase.

-Once we had a hypothesis we would set up a split test using Google Analytics split testing tool to test if it improved conversion rates.
+Once we have a hypothesis, we would set up a split test using Google Analytics’ split testing tool to test whether this edit improved conversion rates.